Pranita-10/assistancewagh5252/README.md

 # 👋 Hi, I'm Pranita Wagh!
-- 🌟 A [Software Engineer] passionate about [Full Stack Developer / Frontend Developer].
+- 🌟 A Passionate About [full Stack Developer || Frontend Developer].
 - 🎓 Bachelor Engineering in Information Technology Graduated in 2024 from [Savitribai Phule Pune University].
 - 🌍 Pune.